-You are in the finish position and ready to release the blade from the water when your legs are fully extended and you are sitting up tall in the 11 o’clock position and the handle is all the way into your body.
+You are in the finish position and ready to release the blade from the water when your legs are fully extended, you are sitting up tall in the 11 o’clock position and the handle is all the way into your body.
 Your wrists are flat with forearms parallel to the water.

 To execute a perfect finish and release:

-- The early and middle parts of the drive create acceleration and momentum for a strong finish (acceleration creates space behind the blade and the water, also know as a pocket).
+- The early and middle parts of the drive create acceleration and momentum for a strong finish (acceleration creates space behind the blade allowing the blade to come out of the water).

 - Maintain good posture and sit up tall as you draw the handle toward the body.

 - Maintain power behind the handle, keeping pressure on the footplate, to continue accelerating the blade and to keep the pocket of water behind the blade.
 This will ensure a clean release.

-- Be sure to keep the handle high, versus pulling down into your lap, as you draw it in to ensure the blade stays buried and can send the boat away effectively.
+- Be sure to draw the handle in high, versus pulling down into your lap, to ensure the blade stays buried and can send the boat away effectively.

 - Do not stop the oar with your body.
-You must keep the oar handle moving continuously.
+You must keep the oar handle moving continuously – touch and go.

 - Lifting the shoulders during the drive – forces the blade to go deep and makes it difficult to get the blade out of the water.

 - Too much layback or lack of body control at the finish – makes it difficult to draw the oar in and extract the blade from the water.
 Also makes it difficult to feather the blade.

 - Feathering the blade when it is still in the water.
-Be careful that you are not throwing water as you extract the blade.
+You may be throwing water as you extract the blade.

 - Washing out at the finish by pulling the oar handle down into the lap rather than straight in to the body and finishing ahead of other crew members.